oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 15. Click **Save**.

+## Task 3: Provide Access Details in the values.yaml File

+Edit the `values.yaml` file to provide the URL to access Keycloak and other access details.

-16. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder.
-This file contains sample values.
+1. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder.
 Enter the values that you have noted down for the following fields under `security` in `UserBanking`.

-    * `clientSecret`: Enter the value of the client secret value that you had copied in step 11.
+    * `clientSecret`: Enter the value of the client secret value that you had copied in step 11 of Task 2.
-    * `issuerURL`: Enter the URL that you had copied in step 14.
+    * `issuerURL`: Enter the URL that you had copied in step 14 of Task 2.
     * `logoutRedirectURL`: Enter the URL in the format, `http://$CLUSTER_IPADDR/bankapp`.
 Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in Task 1.
 For example, `http://192.0.2.117/bankapp`.

-17. Save the changes you have made to the `values.yaml` file.
+2. Save the changes you have made to the `values.yaml` file.

-## Task 3: Build the Container Images for Sample XA Applications
+## Task 4: Build the Container Images for Sample XA Applications

 The code for the XA sample application is available in the installation bundle in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp` folder.
 Build container images for each microservice in the XA sample application.